aminroosta/article-react-native-art-svg/README.md

 </svg>
 ```

-We can ignore `g` element, It doesn't make any visual difference.
+We can ignore the `g` element, It doesn't make any visual difference.
-Two things are different this time.
+But two things are different this time.

  1. first we have multiple path elements
  2. width != height

-Let's work on the first issue first, our desired interface would be a general purpose component that can render any array of `d` attributes.
+Our desired interface would be a general purpose component that can render number of `d` attributes not just one, we will name it `<IconBuilder />` and here is how it will be used.

 ```javascript
 class TractorIcon extends React.Component {